matthewturk/astr496-spr2018/syllabus.md

 Students must request an incomplete grade from the instructor.
-The instructor and student will agree on a due date for completion of coursework and the student must file an Incomplete Form signed by the student, the instructor, and the student’s academic advisor with the School’s records representative.
+The instructor and student will agree on a due date for completion of coursework and the student must file an Incomplete Form signed by the student, the instructor, and the student's academic advisor with the School's records representative.
 More information on incompletes is available here:
 <http://webdocs.ischool.illinois.edu/registration/incomplete_grade_form.pdf>